rvsia/react-form-renderer/README.md

 const fields = [{...}, [{...}, {...}], {...}, {...}, [[[{...}]]]]
 ```

-In human language, items of field array must be either objects, where each object represents one formField (React component), or array of objects, which are form fields too.
-This rule allows the component to render all fields, in one cycle with minimal code branching.
+In human language, items of field array must be either objects, where each object represents one formField (React component), or array of objects, which are form fields as well.
+This rule allows the component to render all the fields in one cycle with minimal code branching.

-The structure of single object is following:
+The structure of a single object is following:

 #### <a name="field-attributes"></a> `field attributes`

-There are listed all field (items of the `fields` array) attributes, that are defined by the default schema.
+There are listed all field (items of the `fields` array) attributes that are defined by the default schema.
 Any other attributes given to field object are automatically passed to the specified component.

-Detailed descriptions of each attribute is bellow.
+Detailed descriptions of each attribute is below.

 |name|type|